Field Period™ Experiences & Internships

-Keuka biology alumna Camille Fontaine ’06 shares advice with new students about Field Period.
+Keuka College biology alumna Camille Fontaine ’06 shares advice with new students about Field Period™.

 This means by the time you graduate, you’ll have significant real-world experience that will give you a tremendous competitive advantage when it comes time to apply for jobs or graduate school.

-Field Periods are often similar to traditional internships but may also be a cultural experience, community service project, or spiritual/faith-based exploration.
+A Field Period™ is often similar to a traditional internship, but may also be a cultural study in the U.S. or abroad, community service project, artistic endeavor, or spiritual/faith-based exploration.

 There is no limit to where you can do your Field Period, whether it’s around the corner at the local day care center, at a Fortune 500 company in a major metropolitan area, or in the national parks of Costa Rica.
 Field Period is a great way to help you fine-tune your interests, reinforce your choice of major, and/or explore new career paths.